AhmedHanafy725/junit2html_plugin/README.md

 ## junit2html plugin
-This is a plugin to nosetests
+This is a plugin to nosetests. convert nosetests report to html

 ### Usage:
 `--with-html` used to enable the plugin.